Dicridon/canoe/README.md

 ```
 surely we would add one more line such as `#include "spark_plug/spark_plug.hpp"` to our `engine.hpp` or `engine.cpp`, so we need `canoe update` to update dependency relationships, then we could just `canoe run` again to see the output of our project.

+# Interaction with Make
+Since `v0.3.1`, `canoe` understands how to generate `Makefile`.
+We may freely choose any two commands among `canoe build`, `canoe clean`, `make` and `make clean` to build our projects once `Makefile` is generated via command `canoe make`.
+(Eventually my schoolmates won't complain about they have to install `Ruby` even when the servers have no access to the Internet :).

+Another reason pushing me to write `canoe make` is that single-thread compilation of C++ code is far too slow while `canoe` is a single thread building tool.
+Using `make` gets me rid of those tedious details in multithread programming and also prevents me to write more bugs.
+Since now `canoe` is able to interact with `make`, my personal expectation of `canoe` would be that: we create `canoe` projects and let `canoe` to manage dependency for us just like `cargo` for `Rust`, so we need to write no building scripts.
+When it comes to building, we use `canoe make` to generate `Makefile`s and use `make` for fast building.

+I intended to write a `canoe cmake` for `CMake` users, but considering that `CMake` projects eventually invoke `make`, I decided to implement `canoe make` only.

+# Let's write it together
+I'm practicing `Ruby` with this tool, a lot of optimizations can be further conducted and my code style is not quite in the `Ruby` way.
+Plus, compared with `cargo`, `canoe` has only the basic building functionalities.
+So if you are interested in `canoe`, please join me and let's enhance `canoe` together!
+Send me an email at `noahxiong@outlook.com` if you'd like to join!

 # Change log
+- v0.3.1:
+  - new features
+    - new command `canoe make` is provided to generate a Makefile for a canoe project, so now `canoe` projects are compatible with `Makefile` based projects
+  - bug fixes:
+    - `version` command won't failed when executed outside a `canoe` project
+  - unfixed bugs:
+    - `run` command always run the executable even if recompilation fails.
+This bug will be fixed when the command `test` is finished
+  - RoadMap
+    - `canoe test` and `canoe borrow` will be available if I had enough spare time :)
 - v0.2.4:
   - new features
     - canoe now build shared object files!